Kongduino/BastWAN_Minimal_LoRa/README.md

 A project demonstrating how to do P2P encrypted communication using LoRa on the BastWAN.

-It is using the LoRandom library by ours truly and the LoRa library by Sandeep Mistry.
+It is using the LoRandom library by yours truly and the LoRa library by Sandeep Mistry.
 You could replace this library with whatever flavor you prefer, just pay attention to which pins are in use, and the functions used to read from and write to SPI.
 This is important because you need to provide 2 functions:

 ```c++
 void writeRegister(uint8_t reg, uint8_t value) {